junxit/us-congress-code/title-25/chapter-14/sec-458aaa-8.md

 # § 458aaa–8.
 Construction projects

 - **(a)** *In general* Indian tribes participating in tribal self-governance may carry out construction projects under this part if they elect to assume all Federal responsibilities under the National Environmental Policy Act of 1969 (42 U.S.C.
-4321 et seq.), the National Historic Preservation Act (16 U.S.C.
-470 et seq.), and related provisions of law that would apply if the Secretary were to undertake a construction project, by adopting a resolution—
+4321 et seq.), division A of subtitle III of title 54, and related provisions of law that would apply if the Secretary were to undertake a construction project, by adopting a resolution—
   - **(1)** designating a certifying officer to represent the Indian tribe and to assume the status of a responsible Federal official under such laws; and
   - **(2)** accepting the jurisdiction of the Federal court for the purpose of enforcement of the responsibilities of the responsible Federal official under such environmental laws.
 - **(b)** *Negotiations* Construction project proposals shall be negotiated pursuant to the statutory process in section 450j(m) of this title and resulting construction project agreements shall be incorporated into funding agreements as addenda.